 Our Outlets & Area Shopping

 Settlers Green opened in 1988 just as outlet shopping was taking off.
 The words North Conway and "outlet shopping" soon became synonymous in the New England region.
 Settlers Green is home to Coach Factory, Banana Republic Factory, Under Armour Factory, Nike Factory, J. Crew Factory and more.
 Settlers Crossing, which is our sister shopping center also has excellent outlets such as LL Bean Outlet and Clarks Bostonian.
 Other nearby outlets and stores are located along Route 16 leading into North Conway Village, where shoppers can find unique gifts, souvenirs and more at stores like Zeb's Country Store, The Penguin and The Funky Bubble.

 Hiking, biking, sight-seeing and skiing are some of the most popular and well-known area activities.
 Rock and ice climbing, led by expert climbing guides from Eastern Mountain Sports Climbing School, take place at Cathedral Ledge and White Horse Ledge, some of the country's most difficult climbing surfaces.
 River canoeing, kayaking, fly fishing, swimming and river tubing are highly popular in the summer months on the nearby Saco River.

 Attitash Mountain Resort, Story Land and the Conway Scenic Railroad are very popular for young families in the warm months.
 You can learn more on our Preferred Lodging Attractions page.

-In the winter, there are ten ski areas located within an hour's drive including Bretton Woods, Loon Mountain, and Sunday River with many like Cranmore, Shawnee Peak and Attitash Mountain Resort just minutes from our outlets.
-Skiing is just the start of a winter vacation in North Conway, there’s also cross-country skiing including the world-renowned Jackson Ski Touring Center, winter hiking, snowshoeing, snow tubing and ice skating.
-There is no better value in winter vacationing than North Conway.
+In the winter, there are 10 ski areas located within an hour's drive including Bretton Woods, Loon Mountain, and Sunday River with many like Cranmore, Black Mountain, Shawnee Peak, Wildcat Mountain and Attitash Mountain Resort just minutes from our outlets.
+There’s also cross-country skiing including the world-renowned Jackson Ski Touring Center, winter hiking, snowshoeing, snow tubing and ice skating.